 Ideally, the Vector would be equipped with retractable keels that kick up if you hit bottom or simply when you need to trailer it to the water.
 The impracticality of hydrofoils was always their downfall more than any performance or efficiency issue.

 There is a demand for new type of efficient personal watercraft like the Vector.
 Electric hydrofoil surfboards are gaining attention on the market each year.
 They only have one foil like an air chair/ SkySki and require the rider to provide 100% of the balance while the foil is borne.

 The Vector would offer an easier ride: a sit-down version that’s more stable to ride and easier to dock.
 It would not emit any CO2, and it could harness the sun or the wind to recharge its batteries at the dock.
 It would be built with strong and lasting materials, so you could keep it in the family for a very long time.

-The Vector concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Vector concept was imagined in March 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires.
 He currently works as freelance designer.
 He also designed the Phantor surveillance robot for Imaginactive.
 I would also like to thank Robert Innes from Jetavation.
 Rob gave me some feedback on the Vector concept and also contributed to inspire other Imaginactive concepts like the Arrow urban monocar.